61131/modbusfw/README.md

 	~/git/modbusfw/src/kernel$

 The build of the Modbus/TCP filter module is dependent upon Linux kernel source files.
 The location of these source files can be specified using the environment variable KDIR prior to calling make.
-If this source location is not specified, the make file will default to looking for these source files in /lib/modules as shown above.
+If this source location is not specified, the make file will default to looking for these source files in the build location employed for the current kernel build (/home/rob/build/kernel/linux-6.8.12 in the example above).

 The Modbus/TCP filter module can then be loaded using insmod.
 Note that this kernel module is dependent upon x_tables functionality and as such, if this module is not loaded or built-in to your kernel image, an unknown symbol error will be returned by insmod.
 This can be simply corrected by loading x_tables module prior to loading the Modbus/TCP filter module via insmod.